nasa/openmct/docs/src/guide/index.md

 The purpose of this guide is to familiarize software developers with the Open MCT Web platform.

-## What is Open MCT Web
+## What is Open MCT
-Open MCT Web is a platform for building user interface and display tools, developed at the NASA Ames Research Center in collaboration with teams at the Jet Propulsion Laboratory.
+Open MCT is a platform for building user interface and display tools, developed at the NASA Ames Research Center in collaboration with teams at the Jet Propulsion Laboratory.
 It is written in HTML5, CSS3, and JavaScript, using [AngularJS](http://www.angularjs.org) as a framework.
 Its intended use is to create single-page web applications which integrate data and behavior from a variety of sources and domains.

-Open MCT Web has been developed to support the remote operation of space vehicles, so some of its features are specific to that task; however, it is flexible enough to be adapted to a variety of other application domains where a display tool oriented toward browsing, composing, and visualizing would be useful.
+Open MCT has been developed to support the remote operation of space vehicles, so some of its features are specific to that task; however, it is flexible enough to be adapted to a variety of other application domains where a display tool oriented toward browsing, composing, and visualizing would be useful.

-Open MCT Web provides:
+Open MCT provides:

 *  A common user interface paradigm which can be applied to a variety of domains and tasks.
-Open MCT Web is more than a widget toolkit - it provides a standard tree-on-the-left, view-on-the-right browsing environment which you customize by adding new browsable object types, visualizations, and back-end adapters.
+Open MCT is more than a widget toolkit - it provides a standard tree-on-the-left, view-on-the-right browsing environment which you customize by adding new browsable object types, visualizations, and back-end adapters.
 *  A plugin framework and an extensible API for introducing new application